What Can Sex Offenders Not Do In California?

 Are Sex Offenders In California Allowed To Live With Their Families?

 Under California law, registered sex offenders are allowed to live with their family members.
-But, they should be related by blood before being allowed by a local law enforcement agency.
+But, they should be related by blood before being allowed to live there.

 Are Sex Offenders From Other States Allowed To Move Into California?